 At his blog Archivalia Klaus Graf alerts to the online version of the study by Sonja Dünnebeil at Prosopographica Burgundica, a site with a digital library for the history of the Burgundian court, a database on the personnel of this court as indicated in the ordonnances d’hôtel, and also a database on Burgundian heralds.
 Graf points to a very recent study by Torsten Hiltmann, Spätmittelalterliche Heroldskompendien.
 Referenzen adliger Wissenschaft im Zeitalter gesellschaftlichen Wandels (Munich 2011).
 Hiltmann has built Prosopographica Burgundica, an initiative of Werner Paravacini and the Deutsches Historisches Institut in Paris.
 If you want to look at websites about medieval heraldry you will find the selection and comments at the relevant pages of the Virtual Library Historische Hilfswissenschaften in Munich most useful.
 This Virtual Library for the historical auxiliary sciences – in German or English – is a classic website for medievalists.

-A final addition: news about research medieval heraldry can be conveniently found at the Heraldica blog maintained bt Torsten Hiltmann (Münster).
+A final addition: news about research medieval heraldry can be conveniently found at the Heraldica Nova blog maintained by Torsten Hiltmann (Münster), with an overview of digitized armorials.
 For an overview of medieval armorials and available editions you should visit the website of Steen Clemmensen.